SmartPracticeschool/SBSPS-Challenge-1423-AI-Recruiter-Shortlist-a-Suitable-candidate-for-specific-Job-Role/README.md

    [here](https://github.com/signup/free).
 2. Download the repoository from [here](https://github.com/SmartPracticeschool/SBSPS-Challenge-1423-AI-Recruiter-Shortlist-a-Suitable-candidate-for-specific-Job-Role)
 3. Open xampp-control.exe from your Xampp.
 And click on start button of MySql and Apache.
 After click on admin button.
-4. Create Database on phpMyAdmin with name as 'molly_info'.
+4. Create Database on phpMyAdmin with name as 'molly'.

 ## Go to the molly directory: